 Advocate at Wilfrid Laurier University

-Good data can completely transform an institution’s practices, processes, and programs.
-The Residence and Behavioral Intervention teams at Wilfrid Laurier University (WLU) are living proof that using data in making impactful changes on their campus and in their student’s lives – enriching the experience and success of their students.
-The school uses Advocate by Symplicity to target at-risk students and send reminders for misconduct prevention.
+Good data can completely transform an institution's practices, processes, and programs.
+The Residence and Behavioral Intervention teams at Wilfrid Laurier University (WLU) are living proof that using data in making impactful changes on their campus and in their student’s lives - enriching the experience and success of their students.
+The school uses Advocate by Symplicity, hosted on Amazon Web Services, to target at-risk students and send reminders for misconduct prevention.
 This has led to a decrease in recidivism for repeat offenders during high-risk times which directly resulted in higher student retention.

 “Reporting is a really important part of Advocate.
 I’m amazed at all the possibilities that exist within reporting and all the ways I can use the information.”

 Elissa Cressman, MEd,

 Advocate data helps create new conduct policies for St. Patrick’s Day